Tabitha-kdy/Shiny-B4/README.md

 # App Description:

 This app was designed to help tourists and locals find information on cherry blossoms in Vancouver.
 Cherry blossom viewing is an extrordinarily popular activity during the Spring months, and is often associated with exciting festivals, food, and photography.
-Using the Vancouver Cherry Blossoms Shiny app, users can filter by date planted using the Slider widget, and by cherry tree species using the Check Box widget.
+Using the Vancouver Cherry Blossoms Shiny app, users can filter by year planted using the Slider widget, and by cherry tree species using the Check Box widget.
 Their filters are applied to both the *Cherry Trees Data* tab, and the *Info Table* tab.

 The **Cherry Trees Data** tab displays information on the distribution of cherry trees within 22 neighborhoods in Vancouver.